meb-team/KRYPTON/README.md

 This package, _euKaRYote ProtisT fOnctionnal aNnotation of transcriptome_, abbreviated as _KRYPTON_, written in Python, contains a pipeline for transcriptome assembly and annotation (functional and taxonomic).
-KRYPTON combines Trinity, MMseqs2, KOFamScan and MetaPathExplorer.
+KRYPTON combines Trinity, MMseqs2, and KOFamScan.

 <img src="krypton/ressources/workflow.png" width=400 units="px"></img>